 The intellectual training given by this combination of disciplines noted for their rigour will not only prepare graduates for postgraduate research but also make them attractive to employers who value the ability to think and argue clearly.

-BSc(Hons)in Computational and Applied Mathematics
+BSc(Hons) in Computational and Applied Mathematical Sciences

 This major is in the BSc(Hons) and MSc degrees, and draws on courses which apply mathematics and computing.
 In addition to the required mathematics courses, a choice of papers in Management Science, Statistics or other subjects may be required.